March 20, 2024

 (Wow, I read that line twice when I first saw it.)

-“For example, if a child is not yet able to answer the question, “How many more in the red train than the blue train?” they will not be able to understand a word problem that asks the same question such as “Emma picks up 4 shells on the beach.
+Richardson gives this example: if a child can’t yet answer “How many more in the red train than the blue train?” they won’t be able to understand a word problem that asks the same thing, like “Emma picks up 4 shells on the beach.
 Jamie has 6 shells.
 How many more shells does Jamie have than Emma?”

 In this situation, the inability to work through the story is not about the context.
 It’s about the mathematical concept.
-Students have no way to access this problem because they haven’t yet developed the ability to describe the relationship between the numbers.
+The student has no way to access this problem because they haven’t yet developed the ability to describe the comparison relationship between the numbers, to think about how the two quantities relate to each other.

-One of the most important parts of teaching students how to use the structures successfully is how you introduce them.
-It’s essential that you engage students in discussion around the context of the situation in a number story.
+One of the most important parts of teaching students how to use the structures is how you introduce them.
+Engage students in discussion around the context of the story before you do anything with numbers.
+The question stems I developed can help guide that conversation.

-While they might not yet be able to solve independently, they can engage in conversation around number stories.
-This is actually one of the most effective ways to help build the concepts they need to progress through the critical learning phases.
+A student might not be able to solve the problem independently yet.
+But they can engage in conversation about it, and that engagement is one of the most effective ways to build the concepts they need to move through the critical learning phases.

-If you haven’t read How Children Learn Number Concepts, it’s one I’d highly recommend.
+If you haven’t read How Children Learn Number Concepts, I highly recommend it.
 (I’m not an affiliate in any way.
 This is just a personal plug for a great resource.)

 Richardson, K. (2012).
 How Children Learn Number Concepts: A Guide to the Critical Learning Phases.
 Math Perspectives Teacher Development Center.